rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 A node MUST update bitcoin fees if it estimates that the current commitment transaction will not be processed in a timely manner (see "Risks With HTLC Timeouts").

+The sending node MUST NOT send a `fee_rate` which it could not afford (see "Fee Calculation), were it applied to the receiving node's commitment transaction.
+The receiving node SHOULD fail the connection if this occurs.

+Note the unusual check here: the fee rate sent by node A to B will be applied at some future point to the A's commitment transaction, but we check the fee against B's commitment transaction for validity.
+This is because B might be adding HTLCs which haven't been received by A, which thus doesn't know that the fee rate will be unaffortable.
+This check is both simple, and deterministic.

 The receiving node MAY fail the connection if the `update_fee` is too high.